School of Nursing & Health Innovations Committees

 Diversity, Equity, and Inclusion Committee

 Goal #1: Enhance commitment to meeting our school’s DEI goals for students, faculty, and staff with shared accountability with the university.
-(DEIAPC Goal 1)
+(DEI Action Plan for Change/DEIAPC Goal 1)

 Action Steps:

-2. Host ongoing student focus groups to have them envision and provide input to the DEI goals for the SONHI.
+4. Host ongoing student focus groups to have them envision and provide input to the DEI goals for the SONHI

 Goal #2: Engage in radical listening to raise the voices of those who are often silenced and unheard.
 (DEIAPC Goal 2)